Yousra-Kamal/Password-Generator/README.md

 ## Description

-Password Generator is an application you can use to generate a random password based on the user's chosen length and character types.
+Password Generator is an application used to generate a random password based on the user's chosen length and character types.

 ## Technologies Used: